Retirees Association

 That year two luncheons were held, one at the Victory Arms on a fine spring day, and the second at a warmer day on the water front at the Bicycle Thief.
 A good time was had in the company of other retirees.

 A session on health care insurance for retirees was held on June 14.
-Over 30 members of SMURA and SMUFU attended an participated in a lively discussion following the presentation.
-Plans of different providers were outlined, and a comparison made between underwritten and open plans.
-This was followed by a lunch in the Faculty Lounge, sponsored by Saint Mary's University Faculty Union.
+Over 30 members of SMURA and SMUFU attended and participated in a lively discussion following the presentation.
+The plans of different providers were outlined, and a comparison made between underwritten and open plans.
+That was followed by lunch in the Faculty Lounge, sponsored by Saint Mary's University Faculty Union.

 TD Waterhouse again hosted a financial information seminar and reception at the stylish Radisson Hotel.
-These updates have proven to be valuable and well-attended.
+Such updates have proven to be valuable and well-attended.

-As part of our discussion of non-financial issues in retirement, Michael Devenney gave a talk in October on "Using Analytics to Make the Best Retiree Decisions".
-In November we had another session on investing pension funds for retirees, beautfully catered by TD Waterhouse at the Radisson Hotel.
+As part of our discussion of non-financial issues in retirement, Michael Devenney gave a talk in October on "Using Analytics to Make the Best Retiree Decisions."
+In November we had another session on investing pension funds for retirees, beautifully catered by TD Waterhouse at the Radisson Hotel.
 Many SMURA members gathered at Henry House for a Christmas celebration.

 On February 13, Dr. Henry Roper, of the University of King's College, gave a fascinating talk on "Thomas Raddall as Warden of Halifax.
 The presentation focused on Raddall's classic work Halifax, Warden of the North in the context of the challenges of writing urban history, and was followed by discussion and a catered reception..